The Otherside of Ireland

 They are a beautiful group of people living traditional gender roles with great importance placed on family, lifelong bonds and observance of God.
 For many life seemed to be a daily struggle for survival.
 For others, their lifestyle has become a little easier living more “settled” in government encampments.

 I found myself taken by the role of the young girls in the Irish Traveller community.
 They are sexualized at young ages and marry in their mid-teens, with the intention of having many babies.
 Most of them came from families averaging 8-12 children.
-The incidence of domestic violence is said to be about 81% and suicide is epidemic.
+The incidence of both domestic violence and suicide is extremely high.

 In “my” perfect world I would like to see the young girls and boys value education more, marry later in life and have smaller families.
 This would help end the cycle of poverty and domestic violence but I must be respectful of the lives they choose to live.